top of page

 Small steps now make December feel calmer and more manageable.

-This blog post was written by Jamie Pickett, Clinical Exercise Physiologist, My Movement Medicine.
+This health guide was written by Jamie Pickett, Clinical Exercise Physiologist, Health Facilitator, & Founder of My Movement Medicine.

 Comments